Thorn forking, weak normality, and theories with selectors

 Of course we can assume that $T$ has QE, so we obtain complete understanding of definability in models of $T^{+}$.
-Note that if $M$ is a saturated model of $T$ (say $\kappa$-saturated and strongly $\kappa$-homogeneous), then the model $M^{+}$ of $T^{+}$ where $E$ has $\kappa$-many classes and each class is isomorphic (as an $L$-structure) to $M$, is also saturated.
+Note that if $M$ is a saturated model of $T$ (in the weak or strong sense) then the model $M^{+}$ of $T^{+}$ where $E$ has $\kappa$-many classes and each class is isomorphic (as an $L$-structure) to $M$, is also saturated, in the appropriate sense.
 We write $P(M^{+})$ and $(P/E)(M^{+})$ for the corresponding sorts in $M^{+}$.

 One immediate observation which will be useful for us later is: